ogechivivian/http_server/README.md

 ### Build the Docker Image using Docker-compose
 Run `docker-compose up -d` to build the docker image and `docker-compose push` to push the image to a registry

+### Build, Push and deploy the application using Make
+The following commands are available:
+* make build (To build the docker image)
+* make push (To push the docker image to a registry)
+* make install (To deploy the application on kubernetes)
+* make uninstall (To delete the application)
 ### Deploy the Application on Minikube
  Run `helm install deploy charts/httpchart/` to deploy the service, hpa and deployment on the cluster